-On Thursday, before the final vote, lawmakers representing Hezbollah Page 1 > and Amal held positive talks with Aoun.
-However, during his inaugural speech in the Lebanese parliament, the Amal in the Lebanese parliament, the Amal and Hezbollah MPs refrained from applauding him, especially when he vowed that weapons should be exclusively in the hands of the state.
+On Thursday, before the final vote, $law makers\ representing\ Hezbollah$ and Amal held positive talks with Aoun.

+However, during his inaugural speech in the Lebanese parliament, the Amal and Hezbollah MPs refrained from applauding him, especially when he vowed that weapons should be exclusively in the hands of the state.
 In his speech, Aoun emphasized that Lebanon would "get rid of the Israeli occupation."